jakobzhao/geog458/readme.md

 ### Week 2: Prorgamming fundamentals

-We focuses on preparing you the fudamental skill set for web prorgamming.
-This week will begin with the system architecture of digital geographies project, and then guide you through some of the necessary front-end fudamentals, including internet basics, html, javascript, and css.
-This week requires a lot of self-learning.
-Please be preprared.
+This week we’ll focus on providing you all with the fundamental skill set for web programming.
+We will begin with an overview of the system architecture required for a digital geographies project,  then guide you through some of the essential front-end fundamentals.
+Including, internet basics, html, javascript, and css.
+This week requires a lot of self-learning,  and includes fairly lengthy readings and practical exercises.
+Please be prepared.

 -   **Lecture Notes:** [System architecture](weeks/week02/architecture), [intro-to-html, css](weeks/week02/html-css) and [javascript](weeks/week02/javascript), and [Jquery](weeks/week02/jquery).
 -   **Readings:** [W3School Tutorials on Html, javascript, css and jquery](weeks/week02/readings.md).

 ### Week 3: Geospatial data

-This week's topic is around processing geospatial data for digital geographies projects.
-We will begin with introduce the structure of geojson format, adn then how to collect,convert and visualize geojson on web or a desktop environment like QGIS.
-After completing lab 2, each students will learn how to collect geo-tagged tweets of a specific topic (e.g., seattle, homeless, COVID-19, etc.), and then visualize the data for further uses.
+This week’s focus is on processing geospatial data for your digital geographies projects.
+We will begin by introducing the structure of the geojson format, and then look at techniques for collecting, converting and visualizing geojson objects/features in a web or desktop environment such as QGIS.
+After completing Lab 2, students will have learned how to collect geo-tagged tweets using specific keywords/topics (e.g., etc.), and methods for visualizing the spatial distribution of the locations for those tweets.

 -   **Lecture Notes:** [Geospatial data for digital geographies](weeks/week03/readme.md)
 -   **Readings:** a) [Can social media clear the air?
 A case study of the air pollution problem in Chinese cities](https://drive.google.com/open?id=1C0MTPaPnVALVemeYEfiDChUKRZfcMjz3), b) [More than you ever wanted to know about GeoJSON](weeks/week03/assets/geojson.pdf).